Lakes around Winsted

 A fishing pier is located on the lake’s west side, while the public access is located on the lake’s southeast side, near the Luce Line Trail intersection, off of Zion Avenue.

-Fishing in Winsted Lake has been consistent over the last few years, with northern, crappie, sunfish, large-mouth bass, perch, bullheads, and carp.
+Fish species in Winsted Lake include northern, crappie, sunfish, large-mouth bass, perch, bullheads, and carp.

 Because it is a shallow lake, it is aerated in the winter to provide oxygen for the fish and prevent winter-kill.
 Aerating creates areas of thin ice that are well-marked during the winter season.